-Hearing set in drug case for Haitian politician, coup leader
+Amid supporters, Haiti leader pleads not guilty in drug case

-MIAMI (AP) — A former Haitian coup leader and recent senator-elect is due for a U.S. court hearing on federal drug trafficking charges.
+MIAMI (AP) — With dozens of supporters packing a Miami federal courthouse, a former Haitian coup leader and recent senator-elect pleaded not guilty in a U.S. drug trafficking case.

-Guy Philippe is scheduled to enter a formal plea Friday morning in Miami.
+Guy Philippe entered the plea Friday morning to drug smuggling and money laundering conspiracy charges that carry a maximum life prison sentence.

 Philippe was flown to the U.S. to face the longstanding charges after his arrest last week in the Haitian capital of Port-au-Prince during a live radio show.

-The 48-year-old Philippe faces several drug charges, including conspiracy to import cocaine into the U.S. He has long maintained his innocence and blamed the accusations on political enemies.

-Philippe was recently elected to the Haitian Senate.
-A former police chief, Philippe was a key part of a 2004 uprising that ousted then-President Jean-Bertrand Aristide.
+Supporters who came to the courthouse Friday said the 48-year-old Philippe is innocent and blamed his arrest on political foes.
+Philippe was recently elected to the Haitian Senate, which supporters say should give him immunity from prosecution.

 Most Read Stories